 There will be 8-12 hours of outside reading, writing, reflection and audio recording assignments expected of all participants.
 This course will require all participants to be comfortable working within a Google Drive.

 TUITION $2,450: Tuition includes online course and course materials.
-Tuition does not include transportation, food, or accommodations for four-day in-person training.
-We occasionally have stipends and/or loans offered by donors and sponsors to help make these costs more affordable for those with more limited financial resources.
+We occasionally have stipends and/or loans offered by donors and sponsors to help make these posts more affordable for those with more limited financial resources.
+Tuition does not include transportation, food or accommodations for four-day in-person training.

-ACCOMMODATIONS: Costs for in-person 4-day training include 3 nights accommodations, facility fee, and food for the complete training.
-Additional nights may be arranged at additional cost and depending on availability.
-Our best estimate of these:
+ACCOMMODATIONS: Estimated costs for in-person 4-day training which includes 3 nights accommodations, facility fee, and food for the complete session:

 - $650 single